uiuc-fa20-cs126/final-project-xuxey/PROPOSAL.md

 ![Breakout Game](https://upload.wikimedia.org/wikipedia/en/thumb/2/2b/Breakout2600.svg/480px-Breakout2600.svg.png)

-# Why do I want to do this project?
+## Why do I want to do this project?

 I used to play this game a lot growing up, and would love to implement it by myself.

-# A rough timeline of what will get accomplished and when
+## A rough timeline of what will get accomplished and when
 The draft timeline is as follows:

-- week 1: Build a functional prototype version of the game
+### week 1
+1. Build a random game map generator to generate a set of blocks given some predefined constraints.
+2. Add a working movable plate and associated control mechanisms (arrow keys/mouse follow)
+3. Add a moving ball object with collisions to the top, left and right walls, and end-game to the bottom wall

+### week 2
+1. Add collisions for the ball with blocks, removing blocks after each collision.
+2. Add collisions for the ball with the plate, with biased collision response based on where the ball hits the plate.
+3. Add UI/UX enhancements
+  - Make the blocks random-colored/row-wise colored
+  - Give the ball a 3D appearance
+  - Add a layout for displaying user/score
-- week 2: Add UI/UX enhancements, scoreboard, play/pause functionality
+4. Add play/pause functionality using space bar

-- week 3: Add multi-users support with leaderboard
+### week 3
+1. Add a live functioning scoreboard depending on how many blocks are broken
+2. Create customizable block and ball, and background colors using the [PretzelGui](https://github.com/cwhitney/PretzelGui) Library.
+3. Store high score in a file, so that it is saved even when app is closed.

-# If I were to finish the project early, what extra "stretch goals" could I implement?
+## If I were to finish the project early, what extra "stretch goals" could I implement?

 Some stretch goals I had in mind are:

-- Create customizable block and ball colors (GUI enhancement)
 - Implement sounds for ball bounces, game end/start etc. (UI enchancement)
 - Hardcore mode, where player has to manage 2 balls and 2 plates (one plate above as well which mirrors the bottom plate) (Gameplay enchancement)